thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Notice the `properties` property in our component annotation?
-It's a hash where we can define which component attribute maps to which component property.
+It's a list of property names where we can define which component attribute maps to which component property.
 Basically what we're doing here, is telling Angular that the value of the `title` **attribute** is projected to the `title` **property**.
+If we want to map the `title` property to a different attribute name, we can do so by suing the following syntax:

+{% highlight javascript %}
+{% raw %}
+@Component({
+  selector: 'zippy',
+  properties: ['title: zippy-title']
+})
+export class Zippy {
+  ...
+}
+{% endraw %}
+{% endhighlight %}

+But for simplicity's sake, we stick with the shorthand synax.
 There's nothing more to do to make the title configurable, let's update the template annotation for `hello` app.

 {% highlight javascript %}
 {% raw %}